spex-xray/spex-help/source/models/pion.rst

 abundances of SPEX (you can check this number from the ``asc ter ... plas`` ascii output option).

 ..
-Warning:: it is important to note that the acceleration is proportional to the hydrogen density, so take care to choose the appropriate hydrogen density, even in the low density limit where the spectral shape does not depend on the density.
+Warning:: It is important to note that the acceleration is proportional to the hydrogen density, so take care to choose the appropriate hydrogen density, even in the low density limit where the spectral shape does not depend on the density.
 This counter-intuitive behaviour is caused by the use of :math:`\xi` as main parameter.
 Given the absolute ionising luminosity :math:`L` of the ionising source, and the value of :math:`\xi` and :math:`n_{\mathrm H}` provided by the user, the pion model then calculates the distance :math:`r` from the equation :math:`\xi = L/nr^2`.
    Thus, higher density yields smaller distance, hence larger absorbed flux by the gas layer, hence stronger acceleration.

 Model parameters
 ----------------